laithpengu/CMPE_Capstone/CODE/hdl/bc_buffer/doc/bc_buffer.md

 - input clk
 - input rst: Async, active-high reset

+- input [15:0] avoid_in_data: new_fifo data in.
+Data that Avoidance is passing to the FIFO
+- input avoid_in_valid: new_fifo write enable.
+Signal that Avoidance is ready to send new data into the FIFO
+- output avoid_in_rdy: if High then Avoidance has data ready to send to New_FIFO

+- output [15:0] avoid_out_data: old_fifo data out.
+Data that Avoidance is receiving from the FIFO
+- output avoid_out_valid: if High then the Old_FIFO has data ready to send to Avoidance
 - input avoid_out_rdy: old_fifo read enable.
 Signal that Avoidance is ready to receive data from the FIFO
-- output avoid_out_valid: if High then the Old_FIFO has data ready to send to Avoidance
-- output [15:0] avoid_out_data: old_fifo data out.
-Data that Avoidance is receiving from the FIFO

-- output avoid_in_rdy: if High then Avoidance has data ready to send to New_FIFO
-- input avoid_in_valid: new_fifo write enable.
-Signal that Avoidance is ready to send new data into the FIFO
-- input [15:0] avoid_in_data: new_fifo data in.
-Data that Avoidance is passing to the FIFO

-- input ctrl_out_rdy: new_fifo read enable.
-Signal that Control Logic is ready to receive new data from the FIFO
-- output ctrl_out_valid: if High then New_FIFO has data ready to send to Control Logic
-- output [15:0] ctrl_out_data: new_fifo data out.
-Data that Control Logic is receiving from the FIFO

 - output ctrl_in_rdy: if High then Control Logic has data ready to send to Old_FIFO
 - input ctrl_in_valid: old_fifo write enable.
 Signal that Control Logic is ready to new data into the FIFO
 - input [15:0] ctrl_in_data: old_fifo data in.
 Data that Control Logic is passing to the FIFO

+- output [15:0] ctrl_out_data: new_fifo data out.
+Data that Control Logic is receiving from the FIFO
+- output ctrl_out_valid: if High then New_FIFO has data ready to send to Control Logic
+- input ctrl_out_rdy: new_fifo read enable.
+Signal that Control Logic is ready to receive new data from the FIFO
 ## How to use
-### Entering data into FIFO
+### Entering data into new_breadcrumb_fifo
 - FIFO takes 10 clock cycles to setup

-- set ctrl_rdy signal to high and avoid_rdy signal to low
+- set ctrl_in_valid signal to high and avoid_out_rdy signal to low
+    - this tells the Buffer that Control Logic has valid data to send into the FIFO, and that Avoidance is not ready to read out of the FIFO
-- at posedge of clock, bc_in is read onto the stack
+- at posedge of clock, ctrl_in_data is read into the FIFO
-- to stop reading data in, set ctrl_rdy low
+- to stop reading data in, set ctrl_in_valid low
+    - tells the Buffer that Control Logic no longer has valid data to send
-### Reading data out of FIFO
+### Reading data out of new_breadcrumb_fifo
 - takes 2 clock cycles to prepare popping data off

+- check that avoid_out_valid is high, and then set avoid_out_rdy high
+    - if avoid_out_valid is high it means that the FIFO has valid data to send out to Avoidance
+- set avoid_out_rdy high to pop data into avoid_out_data
+- data enters avoid_out_data on posedge of clock
+### Entering data into old_breadcrumb_fifo
+#### Idential to how new_breadcrumb_fifo works, just with different input/output names
+- FIFO takes 10 clock cycles to setup

+- set avoid_in_valid signal to high and ctrl_out_rdy signal to low
+    - this tells the Buffer that Avoidance has valid data to send into the FIFO, and that Control Logic is not ready to read out of the FIFO
+- at posedge of clock, avoid_in_data is read into the FIFO
+- to stop reading data in, set avoid_in_valid low
+    - tells the Buffer that Avoid no longer has valid data to send
+### Reading data out of old_breadcrumb_fifo
+- takes 2 clock cycles to prepare popping data off

+- check that ctrl_out_valid is high, and then set ctrl_out_rdy high
+    - if ctrl_out_valid is high it means that the FIFO has valid data to send out to Control Logic
-- set avoid_rdy high to pop data into bc_out
+- set ctrl_out_rdy high to pop data into ctrl_out_data
-- data enters bc_out on posedge of clock
+- data enters ctrl_out_data on posedge of clock

 <!-- - When inc signal goes high, it will increment the currently held address.